Bobjeongmin/Bobjeongmin.github.io/_posts/2016-02-24-markdown-common-elements.markdown

 ## Summary:

-You can pick as item to see how to apply in markdown.
+ou can pick as item to see how to apply in markdown.

 ### Comum Elements
 - [Basic formatting](#basic-formatting)